Are you sure you want to log out?

 No adverse effects have been reported when taken as directed.
 However, if you experience any side effects or worsening of your condition, inform your doctor or pharmacist.

-No drugs or food are known to modify the effect of Erceflora.
+No drugs or food are known to modify the effect of this medication.
 However, if you are taking other medications, consult your doctor or pharmacist.

-No drugs or food are known to modify the effect of Erceflora.
+No drugs or food are known to modify the effect of this medication.
 If you are taking other medicines, inform your doctor or pharmacist.

 Erceflora may interact with your health condition.
-This interaction may worsen your health condition or alter the way the drug works.
-Therefore, it is important to always let your doctor and pharmacist know all the health conditions you currently have.
+This interaction may worsen your condition or alter the way the drug works.
+Therefore, it is important to always let your doctor or pharmacist know your medical history before taking this drug.

 The information provided is not a substitute for any medical advice.
 You should ALWAYS consult with your doctor or pharmacist before using this medication.